dialop/Footwear-Fusion/README.md

 ## Core Features

-- Once registered and logged in, check out the list of all products to view the various selecion of footwear.
-In this page you can browse the different shoes and use the filter to view the different options available.
+- Once you have registered and logged in, navigate to the list of all products to explore our selection of footwear.
+On the "All Products" page, you can browse through the various shoe options and use the filter to narrow down your choices based on your preferences.

-- When selecting the image of interest, you can mark as favorite and send messages to the seller.
+- When you find a pair that catches your eye, click on the image to view more details.
+From here, you have the option to mark the item as a favorite and directly message the seller for any queries or to express interest in purchasing.

-- The "My Listing" page will show the sellers items.
-Here you can, mark as sold, edit or delete a post created by the seller.
-You can also add new products that will be posted for buyers to see.
+- For sellers, the "My Listings" page is your hub for managing your product listings.
+This page will display all the items you have put up for sale.
+You can mark an item as sold, edit the details of a listing, or delete a post entirely.
+The "Add New Product" option is also available here for when you have new footwear to offer to potential buyers.

 ## Screenshots